 Charlotte’s favorite California native plants

-- Sages (Salvia ssp.) – Great for supporting hummingbirds.
+- Sages (Salvia ssp.)—They are great for supporting hummingbirds.

 About the garden